fbpx

 Vanuatu Expedition

-From $ 4,690 AUD
+Was From $ 4,960 AUD

 Description

 On this eight-day expedition, encounter raw beauty and culture on the tiny islands of Vanuatu.
-Leave the resorts of Port Vila behind and fly to rainforest-rich islands where you can meet locals, immerse yourself in nature and enjoy true adventure travel.
+Leave the resorts of Port Vila behind and head to rainforest-rich islands where you meet locals, immerse yourself in nature and enjoy true adventure travel.
 Meet communities where kastom – traditional culture and law – still guides the way of life, including the legendary John Frum villages.
-Snorkel among the protected coral reefs, trek through lush greenery and learn about what it’s like to live among active volcanoes and tropical wilderness.
+Snorkel among the protected coral reefs, trek through lush greenery and learn about what it’s like to live among an active volcano and tropical wilderness.
 Embrace a side of Vanuatu that few tourists seek, but one that those who do will never forget.

 Trip Name